huyisme-005/LaMusique/README.md

 *   **Full Audio Recording & Processing**: Implementing robust microphone recording, audio editing, and potential speech-to-text for the "Audio Input" section.
 *   **Advanced Plagiarism Detection**: The current plagiarism scan is very basic.
 A more sophisticated system would require advanced audio analysis and a comprehensive database.
-*   **Melody Playback & Advanced Editing**: Currently, melodies are generated as data (MusicXML) but not played back or visualized in detail.
-An advanced melody editor is a key future enhancement.
+*   **Melody Playback & Visualization**: Currently, melodies are generated as data (MusicXML) but not played back or visualized in detail.
+This is a key future enhancement.
+(Advanced melody editing has been removed as a separate section).
 *   **Music Video Generation**: The music video generation feature itself is a placeholder and requires significant development beyond asset uploading.
 *   **Dynamic/Elaborate AI Copilot**: Expanding the integrated Copilot hints, perhaps with more interactive elements or AI-generated dynamic tips, rather than static tooltips.
 *   **User Accounts & Work History**: Implementing user authentication (signup/login) and database functionality to save, load, and manage user projects and work history.